 Prerequisites: GUIT-110 Guitar Technique 110, GUIT-120 Guitar Reading 120.
-This course covers intermediate- to-advanced topics in fusion performance and their application to the guitar, including chord voicings, re-harmonization, transcription, and improvising over changes.
-One lecture hour and one lab hour per week for one guarter.
+This course covers intermediate- toadvanced topics in fusion performance and their application to the guitar, including chord voicings, re-harmonization, transcription, and improvising over changes.
+One lecture hour and one lab hour per week for one quarter.